Naser al-Raas: Appeal and return to Canada

 On 24 January 2012, twelve of the thirteen defendants were acquitted by Bahrain's Third Superior Court.
 Al-Raas's sentence was the only one to be upheld.
-His fiancée, Zainab Ahmed, attributed to this to court sessions missed due to the declining health of al-Raas, who suffers from chronic thromboembolic pulmonary hypertension and has previously had two open heart surgeries.
+His fiancée, Zainab Ahmed, attributed this to court sessions missed due to the declining health of al-Raas, who suffered from chronic thromboembolic pulmonary hypertension and had previously had two open heart surgeries.

 On 25 January, al-Raas briefly went into hiding rather than turn himself over to authorities.
 He told an interviewer by phone that "My greatest fear is being tortured again ...
 I experienced it once before and it was like hell."
 He was arrested on 1 February 2012 at a courthouse, after another hearing for his appeals case.
 He was then reportedly sent to Jaw Prison.

 All charges against al-Raas were formally dropped on 16 February 2012, and he returned to Canada.

 International response

 The Canadian government stated that it was "extremely disappointed" that al-Raas's appeal was denied, asking the Bahraini government to review the case to ensure "free political expression and protection from arbitrary detention".
 Amnesty International began a letter-writing campaign on al-Raas's behalf, calling for the charges against him to be dismissed and stating that the organization would designate him a prisoner of conscience if he were detained.
 Canadian activists also founded a grassroots organization, "Free Naser", on his behalf.